The Magical Stories & Facts Behind Lepakshi Temple

 The aesthetically pleasing designs throughout the temple are remarkable examples of sheer beauty.
 The cave-like chambers and hanging pillars are the main attraction of this place.
 According to Hindu mythology, the name Lepakshi known as Jatayu (the Hindu epic’s deity), has fallen in the exact location.

-The legendary spot is also remarkable because of the presence of a significant footprint on the temple, which is believed by Hindus as Sita’s footmark over here.
+The legendary spot gains further distinction due to the notable presence of a significant footprint on the temple, believed by Hindus to be Sita’s footmark.

 Things To See In Lepakshi